Unknown Mortal Orchestra (album): Artwork

 The album artwork is a photograph of the Monument to the uprising of the people of Kordun and Banija, a Yugoslav World War II memorial monument built on Petrovac, the highest peak of Petrova Gora, a mountain range in central Croatia.

 On the subject of the album artwork, frontman Ruban Nielson said:

 Where did the album cover art come from?
 It’s a building in Yugoslavia.
 It’s called a Spomenick [sic], which is a Communist monument.
 It’s really run down now and I liked the idea of this mysterious building that you don’t know what it is or where it is but it’s from the past, built for the future, and is now in disrepair.
 It seemed to match the music, so we used an image of that that looked like a tourist photo.

+I found it on one of those random-image sites– it was my desktop wallpaper the whole time I was making the record.
+At first, I didn’t know anything about it but it looked futuristic, which I like.
+It’s a visual equivalent of what I wanted people to hear when they listened to the album.
+But I had to find out what the picture was.
+So I found a reverse image search where you can upload a picture and it will find other websites that have posted it.
+I found out it was part of this book, Spomenik, and I contacted the photographer about using it, and he just sent me a price list– it was way out of my price range, like $15,000.
+But I figured since he didn’t make the building, I could probably find more images of it.
+So I tracked down these tourist photos with people in them that were all from really similar angles as the one in the book; I just Photoshopped the people out and combined some of the photos and used that.
+I wanted the people gone– like the building is something humans left behind.
+The more I think about it, the more it seems to make sense.
+The building was built for a Communist future in Yugoslavia that didn’t pan out.
+There was a time when those buildings were shiny and new and a lot of people were visiting them, and now people steal the panels off them for scrap metal.
+Sometimes I think it would be cool to travel back in time and try to make a future that’s not like the one we’re living in now.